-3.10 The DoGenius Ltd will aim to remove any barriers to application through support for students with disabilities and appropriate outreach to ensure applications from disadvantaged groups.
+3.10 The DoGenius Institute will aim to remove any barriers to application through support for students with disabilities and appropriate outreach to ensure applications from disadvantaged groups.

 3.12 In line with the OfS transparency condition, information will be made available to applicants on applications, offers, acceptances and enrolments analysed by gender, ethnicity and socio-economic background.
-The DoGenius Ltd will also monitor the link between admissions and student outcomes.
+The DoGenius Institute also monitor the link between admissions and student outcomes.

-4.1 In accordance with consumer protection law, the DoGenius Ltd will provide potential applicants with information that is accurate, complete, clear, unambiguous, up front, timely and accessible.
+4.1 In accordance with consumer protection law, the DoGenius Institute will provide potential applicants with information that is accurate, complete, clear, unambiguous, up front, timely and accessible.